ilwoolyu/LocalGyrificationIndex/README.md

 #### Outer hull correspondence
 To find a Laplacian shape correspondence, the following command will give Laplacian trajectories:<br />
 ```
-klaplace -dims 128 input.vtk outer_hull.vtk -surfaceCorrespondence output
+klaplace -dims 128 input.vtk outer_hull.vtk -surfaceCorrespondence outer_hull
 ```
 The trjectories will be generated in "outer_hull_warpedMesh.vtp".
-Let's trace the final destinations of the trajectories to obtain the outer hull<br />
+Let's trace the final destinations of the trajectories to obtain the outer hull:<br />
 ```
 klaplace -conv outer_hull_warpedMesh.vtp outer_hull_corr.vtk
 ```